raideepakin/nodejs-tic-tac-toe/README.md

 What i see is integrating it with PHP and then setting up score boards as well.
 We will be able to maintain score of the users.
 Major thing that I see is intergrating it with PHP.
+Currently I am working on following: asking user when a new game starts instead of directly starting.
+Handling timer properly
+Hangling game results properly.